Root estimation in Galton-Watson trees

 Let an offspring distribution be fixed.
 If $p_i > 0$ and $p_{i-1} = 0$ for some positive integer $i$, we say that $i$ is a {\it special integer} and we call a node in the free tree with graph degree $i$ a {\it special node}.
 Remember that finding a special node is akin to hitting the jackpot for the {\sc MLE}.
 If $i$ is a special integer and some node $v$ in a free tree has graph-degree $i$, then $v$ is the root with probability 1.
 We denote the set of all special integers by $\S$.
 Note that $i=1$ is never special, since $p_0 > 0$.
 We group all non-special integers $i$ into equivalence classes $\{J_k\}_{k\geq 1}$ according to the equivalence

 As before, we let $R_i = ip_i/p_{i-1}$ but for convenience, we will allow the notation $R_{J_k}$, which equals $R_i$ for any $i\in J_k$.
-Lastly, we let $N_{J_k}$ denote the number of nodes in the tree whose graph-degree belongs in the equivalence class $J_k$:
+Lastly, we let $N_{J_k}$ denote the number of nodes in the tree whose graph-degree belongs in the equivalence class $J_k$; recalling that $N_i^*$ is the number of nodes with graph-degree $i$, we have

 \boldlabel The maximum-likelihood estimator.
 With these new definitions, we can formally redescribe the {\sc MLE} and the probability of correctness.
-Given a free tree $F_n$ of size $n$ corresponding to a Galton-Watson tree with offspring distribution $p_i$ satisfying $\sup_{i\geq 1} p_i/ p_{i-1} < \infty$, we guess the root as follows:
+Given a free tree $F_n$ of size $n$ corresponding to a Galton--Watson tree with offspring distribution $p_i$, we guess the root as follows:

 \item{i)} Let $S_n$ denote the event that there exists a special node in a given free tree $F_n$.
 If $S_n$ occurs, then select this special node.
 In this case,